Pay Ranges/Payroll Dates

 for hours worked over forty (40).

 NOTE: International students on a F-1 visa, according to INS regulations, who are pursuing at least a full-time course of study may engage in on-campus employment, but not to exceed 20 hours per week, which includes all pay sources.
-In addition, students on a F-1 visa status may be employed on-campus full-time during school breaks, including Fall Break, Spring Break, and Summer semester, or during their thesis or dissertation phase of study, but not to exceed 40 hours per week, which includes all pay sources.
+In addition, students on a F-1 visa status may be employed on-campus full-time during school breaks, including Fall Break, Spring Break, and Summer semester, but not to exceed 40 hours per week, which includes all pay sources.
 Since the Summer term at The University of Memphis is not considered a regular semester, international students can be employed full-time and take part-time classes during the Summer.
 Students with questions regarding employment visa restrictions should contact the International Students Office, Brister, Room 120, (901) 678-4271.

 - Student employees under Federal Work-Study Employment can only work one job at a time.
 Student employees (i.e. regular or work-study) employed on-campus during school breaks, including Fall Break, Spring Break, before Summer classes start and after Summer classes end, may work up to 37.5 hours.
 If working hours exceed 37.5 hours in any work week, payment will be made at straight time for additional hours up to forty (40).
 Premium pay (one and one-half times the regular rate of pay) will be paid for hours worked over forty (40).